ubilabs/google-maps-react-hooks/library/README.md

 ## Description

 This is a JavaScript library to easily implement a Google Maps map into your React application.
-It comes with a collection of React hooks to access the Google Maps map instance all over your components and to handle some common interactions with the map.
+It comes with a collection of React hooks to access the Google Maps map instance all over your components and to use some of the Google Maps Services or Libraries.

 #### Table of contents
 - [Requirements](#requirements)